dr-hextanium/rich-markup/README.md

 **Note: Make sure that the syntax file is in your `src/lib/syntaxes` directory.**

+**Note #2: This is an feature is untested with *custom* syntaxes, but it appears to work.
+Bugs may occur.**

+### Contributing

+If you'd like to contribute, hit me up on Discord (Hextanium#5890), and we can discuss from there.

 ### Credits:
 [Highlight.js](https://highlightjs.org) (an amazing library by the way) is used to style the code blocks.